PiNet/PiNet/README.md

 **NBD-recompress** - Forces a NBD OS recompression.
 Run this if you make a change to the OS and using NBD.
 **Other** - Submenu for miscellaneous options.
 ---**Collect-work** - Collects work from students ```handin``` folders.
 See below.
+---**Extra-Software** - A collection of software options that can be really easy installed with hit of button.
+---**NBD-compress-disable** - Disables NBD recompressing temporarily without disabling NBD overall.
+---**NBD-compress-enable** - Enables NBD recompressing again after being temporarily disabled.
 **Update-Pi-LTSP** - Fetches the most recent version of the control script from github.